djmattyg007/monolog-cascade/README.md

 Other keys are optional and would be interpreted as described below:

-- **_formatters_** - the derived associative array (from the Yaml or JSON) in which each key is the formatter identifier holds keys/values to configure your formatters.
+- **_formatters_** - the array in which each key is the formatter identifier holds keys/values to configure your formatters.
 The only _reserved_ key is `class` and it should contain the classname of the formatter you would like to use.
 Other parameters will be interpreted as constructor parameters for that class and passed in when the formatter object is instanced by the Cascade config loader.<br />
 If some parameters are not present in the constructor, they will be treated as extra parameters and Cascade will try to interpret them should they match any custom handler functions that are able to use them. (see [Extra Parameters](#user-content-extra-parameters-other-than-constructors) section below)<br />

     If `class` is not provided Cascade will default to `Monolog\Formatter\LineFormatter`

-- **_handlers_** - the derived associative array (from the Yaml or JSON) in which each key is the handler identifier holds keys/values to configure your handlers.<br />The following keys are _reserved_:
+- **_handlers_** - the array in which each key is the handler identifier holds keys/values to configure your handlers.<br />The following keys are _reserved_:
     - `class` (optional): classname of the handler you would like to use
     - `formatter` (optional): formatter identifier that you have defined
     - `processors` (optional): array of processor identifiers that you have defined